AdvancedPhotonSource/RareEventDetectionHEDM/README.md

 Example:

 We added some example datasets for the step 1 and step 2, for step 0, please contact the authors for the example input dataset (around 12-14 GB for each raw file)

+There is a example file processing notebook at code folder that can be tried.

 Step 1 (the default #epochs is set to 100, please change it if needed)
 ```shell